naomis-archive/mini-projects/README.md

 # Main Webpage

-These are the files for some of my smaller one-off projects.
+These are the files for some of my smaller one-off projects that I didn't see as significant enough to warrant their own repositories.

-## Feedback and Other Issues
+## Feedback, Bugs, and Contributions

-If you have feedback or have found a bug, you can create a GitHub issue report or [contact me directly](https://contact.nhcarrigan.com).
+If you have feedback or a bug report, you can create a GitHub issue or [contact me directly](https://contact.nhcarrigan.com).

+If you would like to contribute to the project, you may create a Pull Request containing your proposed changes and I will review it as soon as I am able!